kyverno/kyverno/test/conformance/kuttl/mutate/policy/standard/existing/validation/auth-check/README.md

 ## Description

-This test ensures that a mutate existing policy is denied when it does not have corresponding permissions to operate the downstream resource.
+This test ensures that a mutate existing policy is denied when it does not have corresponding permissions to generate the downstream resource.

 ## Expected Behavior